 Hospira has alerted the FDA that it would notifying its entire customers directory so that the risks are minimized and patients are safe.
-More details on this particular recall can be found here.
 If you have any further questions or concerns, you’re urged to contact Hospira immediately.

 Reports of incidents associated with the recalled solutions should be registered with the FDA.